It was just one of those nights. Hanging out at home, back in the 1990s.

 Anyway.
 He was fast.
 My stepdad.
 He got off of me so quickly when he heard that scream, you’d think they really put something in that beer he was drinking!
 The echo of my inner horror must not have affected him too strongly though, because he still pointed his crotch at my ass the whole time he followed me to my bedroom door.
 He had this way of walking that’s hard to describe.
 The whole time, I felt like such a whore the way I flirted with him, just to maintain the distance between us and have the chance to get the door closed between us.

-It worked though!
-I got into my room and closed the door, never knowing that I was closing it on a whole world for the rest of my life.
+Flirting worked though.
+I finally made it into my room and closed the door, never knowing that I was closing it on a whole world for the rest of my life.
 Doors still weren’t enough, so I had to put the covers over my head.
 I couldn’t pretend I was just a boy, going to sleep in a home-made fort.
 I needed those blankets over my head so I could let myself start crying.
 It took a long time for me to fall asleep, but no matter how long I tried to stay awake, I never heard my mom’s car get back home.
 I was still crying when I finally drifted off.

 You see, I always thought she had a 6th sense.
 Growing up, she always told me about the visions she saw, and she told me she felt like it was a Gift that was in our family.
 I mean, people would sometimes call her to ask where their lost keys were!
 You think it’s crazy, but when she closes her eyes and pictures your lost items, she can tell you right where they are.